ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-12-08-managing-the-software-development-budget.md

 The bigger the project the more probable the risk of over budget is.
 The scope may be changed by the project customer or the product manager for reaction to the market needs or investors plans.

 Some projects have not very distinct business aim and mission.
-It’s dangerous because it usually leads to many changes in solutions and the features planned.
+It's dangerous because it usually leads to many changes in solutions and the features planned.
 Changes and additions on the fly lead the situation when some part of work has to be thrown away.
 Because the new requirements may contradict the initial ones.
-It’s extra money.
+It's extra money.

 The target should be fixed as much as possible because the pointing to a moving target is much harder and more expensive.